 and enter list vol

 .
-In my example, you see that Windows is located on the C: drive.
-This is the drive letter I will use in the following commands.
+In my example, Windows is on the C: drive.
+I will use this drive letter in the following commands.
 Type exit

 to close the diskpart session.

-Run the following commands to create a copy of utilman.exe (Ease of Access applet) and replace it with the executable cmd.exe:
+Run the following commands to create a copy of utilman.exe (Ease of Access applet) and replace it with the cmd.exe executable:

 copy c:\windows\System32\utilman.exe c:\